revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-1. stop zookeeper & Kafka server,
+1.stop zookeeper & Kafka server,
-2. then go to the 'kafka-logs' folder , there you will a see list of kafka topic folders, delete folders  with topic name
-3. go to the 'zookeeper-data' folder, and delete data inside that.
+2.then go to the 'kafka-logs' folder , there you will a see list of kafka topic folders, delete folders  with topic name 3.go to the 'zookeeper-data' folder, and delete data inside that.

 </details>